 -

-Appropriate watering: Water the plant appropriately after repotting.
-This will encourage adaptation and minimize stress to the plant.
+- Subsequent watering: Water the plant appropriately after repotting.
+This promotes adaptation and minimizes stress.